-- their agreement to become a member by taking at least one share or guaranteeing a sum of money to the company.
+- their agreement to become a member by taking at least one share or guaranteeing a sum of money to the company

-Incorporating with Companies House directly
+Incorporating directly at Companies House

 Companies House provides online and postal incorporation services that take between 2-10 days to process.
-You do not need to post any physical paperwork if you use the online service, unless you are resubmitting an application that was rejected or you are asked to send additional documentation.
+You do not need to post any physical paperwork if you use the online service unless you are resubmitting an application that was rejected or you are asked to send additional documentation.

 To register a company by post, you will need to submit the following documents:

-- The memorandum of association.
+- The memorandum of association

-- The articles of association (unless you adopt Model articles in their entirety).
+- The articles of association (unless you adopt Model articles in their entirety)

-- Supporting documents for the use of sensitive words or expressions in your company name
+- Supporting documents for the use of ‘sensitive’ words or expressions in your company name

 The postal application form can be used to register a company limited by shares or guarantee with model or altered articles.
-However, the online service from Companies House can only be used to set up a limited by shares company with Model articles and no sensitive words in its name.
+However, the online incorporation service from Companies House can only be used to set up a limited by shares company with Model articles and no ‘sensitive’ words in its name.

-Register a company in 3 hours
+Register a company in 3 to 6 hours

 Can I start trading when my company has been set up?

-- Goods are bought or sold with a view to making a profit.
+- goods are bought or sold with a view to making a profit

-- It provides services.
+- it provides services

-- Income is received.
+- income is received

-- Interest is earned.
+- interest is earned

-- It manages investments.
+- it manages investments.

-- Staff are employed.
+- staff are employed

-- It buys or rents property.
+- it buys or rents property

 Can I bring in a business partner after company formation?

 However, before you make any commitments, we strongly recommend seeking expert legal advice because it can be difficult to get rid of someone once they have a financial stake in a business.
-The right partner could be the making of your business, but the wrong one could prompt its swift demise.
+The right partner could be the making of your company, but the wrong one could prompt its swift demise.